8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 With that said, having the extended market fund in the taxable account will kick off dividends and give me added flexibility, so, no plans to remove it from the taxable brokerage account; especially not while we're going through this downturn.

+It's worth noting that the value of the account after the 4 day rally in prices is almost back to where the value of the 401k was at its peak and despite the fund prices being down 15 to 30 percent from their 52 week high.

+The experiment of selling and buying back in described in the previous two paychecks seems validated.

 ## Closing M1 Finance

 Starting to think this won’t happen in 2022.